ThanDK/ZAD-AI-Promt-protocal/README.md

 The blueprint is approved.
 Let's begin with Part 1, Step 1: Create the new PaymentService.py.
 Provide the full code now.

 AI's Expected Response (Example - CORRECTED AND LANGUAGE-AGNOSTIC):
-Phase 2 Inherited.
-Acknowledged.
+UP2A: Acknowledged.
 Executing Part 1, Step 1.
 Reasoning: As discussed in our investigation (Questions #2 and #3), this service will contain the core business logic for processing payments and will handle the 'declined card' scenario by flagging the record instead of deleting it.
 It is designed to be extensible for future payment methods.
 [--- BEGIN FULL CODE FOR services/PaymentService.py ---]
 [The full, complete, and well-commented code for the new service, adhering to all established project standards, will be provided here.]